-Over the past 50-plus years, Daytona State College has evolved from a small campus into an academically superior multi-campus institution providing educational and cultural programs for the citizens of Volusia and Flagler counties.
+Over the past 60 years, Daytona State College has evolved from a small campus into an academically superior multi-campus institution providing educational and cultural programs for the citizens of Volusia and Flagler counties.
 It began in 1957 when the Florida Legislature authorized Daytona Beach Junior College as one of the state's first comprehensive colleges.
 The college was divided into three divisions: college credit, adult education and the Mary Karl Vocational School.
 Although the three divisions were administered by one president, they essentially functioned as separate entities under the Volusia County School System.

 Volusia County Community College, also a separate entity under the school system, merged with DBJC in 1965.
 The 1968 Legislature combined the divisions into a single administrative unit under a District Board of Trustees independent of the county school system.
 In 1971, the official name of the college was changed from Daytona Beach Junior College to Daytona Beach Community College.
 In 2008, the District Board of Trustees and the state of Florida approved the college's request for yet another name change - Daytona State College.
 This was done to reflect the institution’s transition to a four-year institution offering workforce baccalaureate degrees.

-Daytona State College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate and baccalaureate degrees.
+Daytona State College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate and bachelor’s degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Daytona State College.